-Led by the Programs Manager, this function uses advisors, including faculty, who are available on an appointment basis to guide and advise students.
+Led by the Director of Student Services & Programs, this function uses advisors, including faculty, who are available on an appointment basis to guide and advise students.
 Areas include academic advising, student advising, counseling, and career development.
 Student assistance is available to help with career exploration, write resumes, and learn interview skills.
 Counseling may focus on issues affecting students' studies and adjustments to college life.